Barnaby History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Barnaby include Barneby, Barnby, Barnaby, Bernaby, Burnaby and many more.

 Early Notables of the Barnaby family (pre 1700)

-More information is included under the topic Early Barnaby Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Barnaby Notables in all our PDF Extended History products and printed products wherever possible.

 Barnaby migration to the United States +

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

 Barnaby Settlers in United States in the 17th Century